 Rohan is a Graduate Research Assistant in the Urban Informatics Lab.
 His research focuses on identifying the natural scales at which urban dynamics change and applying these findings to better plan infrastructure.
 He received a BS in Informatics and a BA in Mathematics and Urban Planning from the University of Washington.
 Rohan enjoys exploring cities, traveling, hiking, cooking/eating, and is an avid fan of his home team Sounders.

-Thomas Dougherty, MS-PhD student
+Thomas Dougherty, PhD Candidate

 Lauren Excell, MS-PhD student